About the author#

 I wrote this page to give the reader a better idea of who I am as an individual without persistently belabouring how amazing I am.

-I’m a 30 year old Canadian backend software developer.
+I’m a 32 year old Canadian backend software developer.
 My passion for computers began as a child and I started programming at the age of 14, hacking away at, “RuneScape private servers.”
-From there I developed a fascination with Linux and the various command line tools that I would see snippets of on the Ubuntu forums when I was trying to fix something, and around 16 there was nothing else I could see myself doing for a job other than programming.
+From there I developed a fascination with Linux and the various command line tools that I would see snippets of on the Ubuntu forums when I was trying to fix something, and at 17 there was nothing else I could see myself doing for a job other than programming.

 From 2011 to 2015, I attended Mount Allison University in New Brunswick, Canada, where I met my future wife and received my computer science degree.